samizzy/techblog/docs/views/technology/2020/May/scala_futures.md

   def getNum(): Future[Int] = Future(Random.nextInt(201))
 ```

 So thats all for now!
 Thanks for reading!
+We'll take a look at the rest of the methods some other time.
 Hope you feel a little more like a future gangsta now :sunglasses:

-### Code samples
+## Code Samples
 All code on this page is available on this [GitHub repository](https://github.com/samizzy/scala-futures-basics)